28 June-4 July 2021

 Plant Morphology Quiz 3

 The Vegetative Morphology quiz will help reinforce your understanding of the vocabulary associated with the aspects of plant morphology covered in the vegetative morphology videos pertaining to flowers in Module 1.
 The quiz is meant to serve as a study aid, and you are able to take it as many times as you like.
-You will find the quiz by going to the Blackboard site for this course, then navigating to Course Modules -> Week 3.
+You will find the quiz by going to the Canvas site for this course, then navigating to Course Modules -> Week 3 and quiz 3.
 The grade of your final attempt will be recorded in the grade center.